 RN to BSN Coursework

 The Iowa state-wide articulation plan for nursing education allows Iowa community college credit from an ADN degree to be accepted in transfer for half (a total of 64 hours) of a Bachelors of Science in Nursing degree (BSN) at an Iowa college or university program.
-NICC has formal agreements with the following colleges: Emmaus Bible College, Clarke University, the University of Iowa, Upper Iowa University, Kaplan University, Allen College, and Northwestern College in Iowa.
+NICC has formal agreements with the following colleges: Emmaus Bible College, Clarke University, the University of Iowa, Kaplan University, Allen College, and Northwestern College in Iowa.
 Clarkson College in Nebraska and Central Methodist University in Missouri have such programs, as do other schools in the state.
 There are also distance learning options around the country.
 Most require that you have attained your RN license.
 For further information, contact your NICC advisor.

 Nursing students have the opportunity to utilize the College's Health Simulation Laboratories at the Calmar and Peosta campuses for hands-on learning experiences.